syedaakifzain/Wedding-Invitation/README.md

-this was created for my cousin's
+this was created for my cousin's marriage